 Van Lare Hall, named for Stanley Van Lare, ACC's first president, was the first building constructed on the current ACC campus; its cornerstone was laid by philanthropist and area businessman Jesse Besser, who also donated the land on which the current Alpena campus resides.
 Van Lare Hall houses student services including the Admissions Office, Financial Aid Office, registration, student records, Student Success Center, Registrar's Office, and the offices of the Vice President and Dean of Students.
-Van Lare Hall houses the Business Office, the Office of the Vice president for Finance and Administration, the controller, cashier, accounting, payroll/Human Resources Office, and telephone switchboard, word processing, and the Office of Management Information Systems.
+Van Lare Hall houses the Business Office, the Office of the Vice president for Finance and Administration, the controller, cashier, accounting, payroll, Human Resources Office, and telephone switchboard.